 March 26, 2020 - Inovio announced positive interim results from an open-label, Phase 2 study showing its lead DNA medicine candidate VGX-3100 to be safe and effective in treating men and women with anal dysplasia, also known as high grade squamous intraepithelial lesion (HSIL), a precancerous condition caused by high-risk human papillomavirus (HPV) types 16/18.

-February 10, 2020 - Inovio Pharmaceuticals announced the U.S. FDA has accepted its Investigational New Drug application to evaluate its DNA medicine INO-3107 in a Phase 1/2 trial for the treatment of Recurrent Respiratory Papillomatosis.
+February 10, 2020 - Inovio Pharmaceuticals announced the U.S. FDA had accepted its Investigational New Drug application to evaluate its DNA medicine INO-3107 in a Phase 1/2 trial for Recurrent treatment Respiratory Papillomatosis.

-July 8, 2019 - Inovio announced that it has completed enrollment in its Phase 2 trial with VGX-3100 in patients with precancerous lesions of the vulva or vulvar intraepithelial neoplasia (VIN).
-VGX-3100 is an immunotherapy that targets human papillomavirus (HPV) 16 and 18 and is being studied for the treatment of HPV-related precancerous lesions and the HPV infection that causes these lesions.
+July 8, 2019 - Inovio announced that it had completed enrollment in its Phase 2 trial with VGX-3100 in patients with precancerous lesions of the vulva or vulvar intraepithelial neoplasia (VIN).
+VGX-3100 is an immunotherapy that targets human papillomavirus (HPV) 16 and 18 and is being studied to treat HPV-related precancerous lesions and the HPV infection that causes these lesions.